-UN 'outrageously hostile' to Israel - US
+UN outrageously hostile to Israel - US

 - US Secretary of State Rex Tillerson said it could take two years before the US embassy was relocated from Tel Aviv

-- The Israeli army said it had intercepted a rocket launch from Gaza, but there had been "no casualties and no damage"
+- The Israeli army said a rocket had hit the town of Sderot in southern Israel, but did not say whether anyone had been injured

+- Israeli aircraft attacked Hamas military facilities in Gaza in retaliation, the Israeli army said, and the area's hospital said 14 people were wounded

 Where has there been violence?